pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 ===================

-This example follows the layered architecture: application, domain, and infrastructure.
-Let's start with the domain model.
+All the examples in this guide follow the layered architecture: application, domain, infrastructure.
+In this section, an application class is developed that has minimal dependencies on the library.

+A stand-alone domain model is developed without library classes, that both shows how event sourcing in Python can work, and also provides an introduction to how the library classes work.

+And all the infrastructure is declared explicitly to show the components that are involved.

+Later examples in this guide make more use of library classes, which are only slightly more sophisticated than the code snippets included here.

 Domain model
 ============

+Let's start with the domain model.

-The state of an event sourced application is determined by a sequence of events, so we need to define some events.
-Also, events result from commands, so we also need to define an entity.
+The state of an event sourced application is determined by a sequence of events.
+So we need to define some events.

 Domain events
 -------------

-For the sake of simplicity in this example, let's assume things in our domain can be "created", "changed", and "discarded".
-With that in mind, let's define some domain event classes.
+The question is: "what happened?"
+In general, you can use event storming to provide an answer.
+In this example, for the sake of general familiarity, let's assume we have a domain in which things can be "created", "changed", and "discarded".
+With that understanding in mind, we can begin to write some domain event classes.

 In the example below, the common attributes of a domain event, such as the entity ID and version, and the timestamp of the event, have been pulled up to a layer supertype